DominicBurkart/turbolift/README.md

 ## Distribution as an afterthought.
 Turbolift allows developers to turn normal rust functions into distributed services just by tagging them with a macro.
 This lets you develop in a monolith environment, but benefit from the scalability of microservice architectures.
-While not a silver bullet, this pattern allows the compiler to help with the "hidden" complexity of connecting microservices, which is notoriously difficult to test and reason about.
+This pattern allows the compiler to help with the "hidden" complexity of connecting microservices, in exchange for longer compile times and larger dependency caches compared to non-distributed systems.

 If you need to build or run your application without distribution, just pass the `local` feature: ```cargo run --features "local"```.
 The functions tagged for